12 Grenadian Foods Everyone Should Try

 10. Try out your baking skills with sweet potato pudding

 This dessert probably sounds appealing if you enjoy sweet potato pie.
-In fact, the combination of cinnamon, nutmeg, and ginger in this dish give it a similar flavor.
+In fact, the combination of cinnamon, nutmeg, and ginger in this dish gives it a similar flavor.
 Those who aren’t afraid to take on the kitchen will feel pretty comfortable making this one themselves.

 11. Taste local chocolate to satisfy your sweet tooth

-Cocoa tea is just the beginning for dessert lovers visiting Grenada.
+Cocoa tea is just the beginning for chocolate lovers visiting Grenada.
 The island has a number of companies that make delicious dark chocolate.
 You can opt for plain bars, but Dowe suggests trying the nutmeg-spiced version from Jouvay.

 12. Grab nutmeg ice cream to cool down

-A taste of something different
+A taste of Grenada